visionmedia/expressjs.com/CONTRIBUTING.md

 If you contribute a page or section translation, please reference the original PR.
 This helps the person merging your translation to remove the tag from the original PR.

-## We're the Express JS Framework's Documetation Team - Not the Express JS Framework
+## We're the Express JS Framework's Documentation Team - Not the Express JS Framework

 If you are looking for the repository for the **Express JS Framework**, you've hopefully noticed by now that you've come to the wrong place.
 This page is only for issues related to the this website: [http://expressjs.com](http://expressjs.com).